Qingdao University of Science and Technology: Gaomi Campus

 Several branches of the main faculties are located at Gaomi Campus, with most majors offered in Economics, Chemical and Computer sciences.
 The courses for Associates degree level of studies are also based here, with 22 majors offered in total.
 4,000 students are enrolled and 260 teacher employed in Gaomi.
 Same as in Laoshan, this campus is also undergoing further construction.

+School Address (Gaomi Campus): No.1 Xingtan West Street, Gaomi City, Shandong Province.